tristanhightower/tristanhightower.github.io/_pages/research.md

 ---

 My main field of research is American politics with a secondary concentration in quantitative methodology.
 I am broadly interested in American political institutions -- especially the U.S. Congress and interest groups.
 My current research agenda is pointed toward better understanding religious representation from an institutional perspective.
+If you would like to know more about my current research, please feel free to <a href="mailto:thighto@umd.edu">contact me</a>.
 My publications are:
 <ul>
   <li> Gimpel, James G., <b>Tristan M. Hightower</b>, and Patrick C. Wohlfarth.
 2021.
 The Geography of Law:  Understanding the Origin of State and Federal Redistricting Cases. <i>Political Research Quartlerly</i>. </li>
   <li> Hightower, Tristan M. 2021. <a href="https://rdcu.be/clxjN">Packed Pews: Understanding Evangelical Group Formation.</a> <i>Interest Groups & Advocacy</i>.